A Girl Returning from Summer School Was Murdered in 1973. A Suspect Was Recently Identified — But Will Never Be Prosecuted.

 As a result, the case went cold — until 2009 when Newport Beach police initially ran a DNA test on a sperm swab collected by a forward-looking Crime Scene Investigator Jim White in 1973.

-The DNA profile had no hits in the national criminal database, except, now, the police knew they were looking for a Caucasian man.
+The DNA profile had no hits in the national criminal database, but now the police at least knew they were hunting for a Caucasian man.

 In 2017, Newport Beach Investigator Sgt.
 Court Depweg hired Parabon Nanolabs to generate a DNA genealogy profile.
 The company had gained notoriety because of its success that led to the arrest of the Golden State Killer.
 The technique involves taking a suspect’s DNA and comparing it with family members who had voluntarily submitted their DNA in various databases and depositories.
 As a result, it provides authorities with a larger pool of DNA in contrast to the national criminal database.